 North Dakota Attorney General Wayne Stenehjem offered a statement a few years back that provided little help to anyone looking for legal clarity.
 He said, “If it’s a game of chance, it’s not likely legal.
 And if it’s a game of skill, then it would likely be legal.”

 He went on to explain:

 “People who say it’s a game of skill say they carefully select their players, they look at the history, all the things that go into the selection of their team and then they make their choice.
 The other side says its pure chance whatever is going to happen.”

 In any case, all the major fantasy sports sites operate in North Dakota without issue today.
-If you want to play, all you need to do is hop online and sign up for an account.

 North Dakota Lottery